peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

         application.listen(8888)
         tornado.ioloop.IOLoop.instance().start()

+The first little pig decided to use a really, really good webserver.
+It's called Tornado.
+"My REST api is going to withstand a torrent of slashdot hacks", said the first little pig.

 And so the pig built a nice little REST api server utilising all the technical resources that **[Tornado](http://www.tornadoweb.org/en/stable/)** has built in.
 That's right Tornado will run out of the box.
 And it works with Python 2.6, 2.7, 3.2, and